Home » Type » Soups » Vegan Pumpkin Soup

 Instructions

-Saute: In a large dutch oven or pot, heat oil/water over medium heat, add onion and garlic, saute for 5 minutes.
+Sauté: In a large Dutch oven or pot, heat oil/water over medium heat, then add onion and garlic and sauté for 5 minutes.
 Add the thyme, red pepper flakes, salt and pepper, stir and cook 1 minute more until fragrant.

 Add remaining ingredients: Add the pumpkin, red lentils and liquids, bring to a boil, cover, to low and simmer at a gentle boil for 20 minutes.
 Soup is ready when pumpkin is fork tender and lentils are soft.